-Dedicated to the protection of Natural Areas on Prince Edward Island since 1979
+Island Nature Trust is dedicated to the protection of Natural Areas on Prince Edward Island

 Support natural areas with INT membership.
 Join today and help protect wildlife at the places in our care, for everyone, for ever.